 Tip 1: Send a Written Demand

-The first tip is to send a written demand demanding the other driver’s insurance company offers you the insurance policy limits.
+The first tip is to send a written demand demanding the other driver’s insurance company offer you the insurance policy limits.
 In Kentucky, the other driver’s insurance company does not have to disclose what the policy limits are to you prior to filing a lawsuit.
 So it’s usually a good idea to make a written demand simply asking that they offer the policy limits in my state.
 But this tip can be useful in any state.

 Tip 2: Get a Doctor’s Report

 The second tip is to get a doctor’s report linking your injuries to the car accident.
-You can either request one of your treating doctors to do this, or hire an independent doctor to perform an independent medical examination.
+You can either request one of your treating doctors to do this or hire an independent doctor to perform an independent medical examination.
 In Amber’s case, I got her doctor’s report; I then sent the doctor’s report to the insurance company and again demanded that the insurance adjuster pay out the insurance policy limits.

 Tip 3: File a Lawsuit